-Sesuvium portulacastrum commonly known as sea purslane, is a sprawling perennial herb that grows as weed in coastal areas throughout the world.
+Sesuvium portulacastrum commonly known as sea purslane(link is external), is a sprawling perennial herb that grows as weed in coastal areas throughout the world.
 It has been found to be a good source for ecdysterone, which has many pharmaceutical and nutraceutical properties such as improves lipid metabolism, has immunomodulatory effects and effects on CNS.
 Coscinium fenestrum leaves are by products from the ayurvedic industry.
 It has been found to be a good source of ecdysterone.
 Gomphrena celosioides, Diploclisia glaucescens and Cyathula capitata are the other sources of ecdysterone and other related compounds.
 Many known pharmacologically important compounds were isolated and characterized from the underutilized plants.
 In-house investigationreveal that it has good wound healing activities.This source of ecdysterone are used in field experiments.

 Bioactives from waste materials

 - Outer peel of onion is a waste product of kitchen and food industry.
 Flavonoids mixture has been isolated from peels of onion.
 Quercetin, its 3-glucosides were isolated amongst other compounds.
 They are very well-known antioxidants, nutraceutical and have gastro-protective effects, inhibit cancer, reduce risk of cataract, cardiovascular diseases, and anti- inflammatory